biozz/whop.nvim/README.md

 This is a NeoVim tribute to the amazing Mac app - [Boop](https://boop.okat.best/).

-This plugin uses [Telescope](https://github.com/nvim-telescope/telescope.nvim) to pick commands.
+This plugin uses [Telescope](https://github.com/nvim-telescope/telescope.nvim) or `vim.ui.select()` to pick commands.
 Then it uses entire buffer content as an input to the chosen command.
 After running the command, the buffer content is replaced with the result of the command.

 Here is a demo: